GerardSoleCa/IOSharp-netmf-Linux/README.md

 I'm using a Raspberry Pi to test and deploy MicroFramework programs, so in this repository you will find a HardwareProvider that maps SPI and GPIO ports for the Raspberry Pi (revision 1 and 2).

 ## State of the Port ##
-The Master branch will contain the most *stable* version (this doesn't mean that will not contain bugs or all the functions are in its totally implemented), while the other branches will contain the development phase of a specific class.
+The Master branch will contain the most *stable* version (this doesn't mean that will not contain bugs or the functionality is totally implemented), while the other branches will contain the development phase of a specific class.
 In the following table you can see the current state of the port.

    Master   	| Development 	| To Do